koliseoapi/help/content/users/stripe.md

 Koliseo delegates payment processing to [Stripe](https://stripe.com/).
 This means that you need to create a Stripe account and connect it to Koliseo before you can start selling paid tickets.
 This is a one-time operation, and you can connect multiple Stripe accounts.

 For security reasons, Koliseo does not have access to the credit card details associated with any ticket purchase.
-The proceedings from ticket sales are deposited directly on your Stripe Account, minus [our platform fee]({{< ref "sales.md" >}}).
+The proceeds from ticket sales are deposited directly into your Stripe account, minus [our platform fee]({{< ref "sales.md" >}}).

 If you don't have a Stripe account yet, you can [create one for free](https://dashboard.stripe.com/register).
-You will need to provide some basic information about your business and your bank account details.
+You will need to provide basic information about your business and bank account details.

 ## Connect your Stripe account to Koliseo